cwhelchel/pota_bot/README.md

 # POTA BOT

 A Parks on the air Discord spot bot.
-Use it to post post spots from the main POTA site into your Discord server.
+Use it to post spots from the main POTA site and/or the Reverse Beacon Network into your Discord server.

 ## Docker Setup

 This bot can be run from a docker image built and stored on docker hub at [krinkl3/spotbot](https://hub.docker.com/repository/docker/krinkl3/spotbot/general)

-To run on low power ARM devices pull `krinkl3/spotbot:latest` or `krinkl3/spotbot:1.1`
+To run on low power ARM devices pull `krinkl3/spotbot:latest` or `krinkl3/spotbot:<version>`

-For other architectures pull `krinkl3/spotbot:<version>-amd64`.
+For other architectures pull `krinkl3/spotbot:<version>-amd64` or `krinkl3/spotbot:latest-amd64`.

 See the example docker-compose file below for a good starting point.

 ### Config Files

+There are two config files are used by the bot.
+The docker-compose example below uses two volume binds to expose them when you run the container.
+If you make changes to the files while the bot is running, you do **_not_** have to restart the bot.

 `callsigns.txt` is the main configuration file.
 It should contain a newline separated list of callsigns.

 `schedule.json` is a secondary configuration file with a specific format.
 See the example given in the source and modify to your needs.
 Note the times are in UTC so adjust days of week according to the day of week at UTC zone.

-The days of week value is Python numbered, so 0 == Monday ...
-6 == Sunday.
+The days of week value is Python numbered as follows:
-<span style="vertical-align:super;font-size:0.8rem">👉 Consider this feature half-baked.
-I wouldn't put much trust in it.</span>
+* 0 == Monday
+* 1 == Tuesday
+* 2 == Wednesday
+* 3 == Thursday
+* 4 == Friday
+* 5 == Saturday
+* 6 == Sunday

+> ⚠ Be aware of the fact that times are in UTC and the day of week value may need
+> to be on the _next_ UTC day depending on when the message needs to be sent.

+An example schedule is provided in `example-schedule.json`

+<span style="vertical-align:super;font-size:0.8rem">👉 This feature is in development.
+So far it's working to send single messages on given day of the week at a given time.</span>

 ### Example docker-compose